mike-solomon/basic-java-api-test/README.md

 # Basic Java Api Test

 Set up a small development environment in your preferred programming language and test framework.
 Write a method that takes a string command and POSTs it to an imaginary API endpoint, http://localhost/foo.
+Also experimenting with just hitting the GitHub APIs and how that would work.

 # Running locally instructions
 - You can build the application via the command: `./gradlew build`